You may be wondering if Disney World is open during Thanksgiving Day?

 Book your Liberty Tree Tavern reservations here.

-Because most Disney experiences have a backstory, this restaurant brings you into to Olivia’s Conch Flats eatery that offers seaside fare of Key West such as conch fritters and conch chowder.
+Because most Disney experiences have a backstory, this restaurant brings you into to Olivia’s Cafe and eatery that offers seaside fare of Key West such as conch fritters and conch chowder.

 Plus, you’ll even enjoy southern comfort dishes such as the Southernmost Buttermilk Chicken.